 COVERAGE AREA DIFFERENCE

 Coway Airmega 400 is a bigger air purifier model with a higher coverage area than Airmega 300.
-Contrast 1560 sq.ft. with 1256 sq.ft coverage area.
+Contrast 1560 sq.ft. coverage of Airmega 400 vs Airmega 300 with 1256 sq.ft coverage area.
+If you do not know the exact room size, you can go for the smaller one.
+Remember the above area figures are for an ACH of 2.

 ANY FEATURES VARY?